EPRA Sustainability Best Practices Recommendation (sBPR)

 Castellum’s reporting of its sustainability efforts follows the guidelines from the Global Reporting Initiative (GRI) Standards: Core option.
 The GRI’s industry-specific supplements for the construction and property sector have been taken into account.
 The sustainability report is presented annually and sources are given for the data, assumptions and conversion factors used within the framework of the report.
-No material changes regarding the organization or supply chain occurred in 2019.
+No material changes regarding the organisation or supply chain occurred in 2020.

 EPRA Performance Measures

 Castellum reports the company’s key sustainability metrics based on the European Public Real Estate Association (EPRA) Sustainability Best Practices Recommendations (sBPR), third version, September 2017.